The Private Wealth & Private Client Review: France

 On regulatory matters, beyond the modernisation of a number of bilateral treaties (e.g., with the United Kingdom, Luxembourg, Belgium and Switzerland), France has entered into a number of tax information exchange agreements, which, subject to some specifications, are in line with Article 26 of the OECD Model, notably with Andorra, Anguilla, the British Virgin Islands, Belize, Brunei, the Cayman Islands, the Cook Islands, Costa Rica, Dominica, Gibraltar, Guernsey, Liberia, Liechtenstein, the Isle of Man, Jersey, the Netherlands Antilles, San Marino and Uruguay.

 EU Foreign Account Tax Compliance Act

 New legislation similar to the US Foreign Account Tax Compliance Act is in force in the EU territory and in France,6 submitting financial institutions to annual or occasional reporting obligations to the EU tax authorities regarding individuals owning, directly or indirectly, bank accounts or financial investments.

 French internal rules also provide strict controls and substantial penalties for hidden bank accounts.

-Recently, the EU Council has revised on 24 June 2020 the 2018/822 MDR Directive (DAC6) imposing reporting obligations to intermediaries or taxpayers within a period of 30 days cross-border arrangements.
-That provision grants to the EU Member States the following extension: (1) arrangements of the period 25 June 2018 to 30 June 2020 must be reported by the end of February 2021; and (2) a 30-day period applies as from January 2021 for arrangements of the period from July to December 2020.
+The European Council revised on 24 June 2020 the 2018/822 MDR Directive imposing reporting obligations on intermediaries or taxpayers within a period of 30 days of cross-border arrangements.
+That provision grants to EU Member States the following extension: arrangements made during the period from 25 June 2018 to 30 June 2020 have to be reported by the end of 2021; and a 30-day period applies as from January 2021 for arrangements made during the period from July to December 2020.

 Another extension could be decided depending of the evolution and implications of the covid-19 pandemic.